Monday, 4 December 2017

 My first dealings with contemporary art was on my first day at secondary school.
 I walked into the school and there in the centre of the space between the house block, technical block and the school hall stood a piece by Oliffe Richmond.
 Commissioned in 1959 and installed in 1962, the sculpture is made of bronze, six feet high, stood on a concrete plinth and depicts a stooping figure.

 Richmond (1919-1977) came from Tasmania in 1948 and later worked for Henry Moore before embarking on a teaching career.
 His work is not so well known, but this is one of the pieces commissioned by the London County Council, the leading patron of public art in the period 1945-65.
 The sculpture has been removed from its original position in recent years when the school was redeveloped and renamed.
-I believe the sculpture is still on sight, but I have yet to confirm this.
+I believe the sculpture is still on site, but I have yet to confirm this.

 As an eleven year old schoolboy I was curious about the strange lump of metal but became oblivious to it as it was just there.
 In September 1967, on that first day at school, I had no idea of its significance or where it came from - it was just The Striding Man.